-- Do not put fingers or foreign objects into the opening of the gearmotor or reducer; otherwise, electric shock, injury, fire, or damage to the equipment may result. - -The gearmotor or reducer becomes very hot during operation.
+- Do not put fingers or foreign objects into the opening of the gearmotor; otherwise, electric shock, injury, fire, or damage to the equipment may result. - The gearmotor becomes very hot during operation.
 Do not touch the product with bare hands.
-Otherwise, burns may result. - Do not touch the terminals when measuring insulation resistance; otherwise, electric shock may result. - Do not operate the unit without a safety cover (removed during inspection) in place to shield rotating parts; otherwise, loose clothing may become caught in these rotating parts and injury may result. - Promptly identify and correct, according to instructions in this maintenance manual, any abnormalities observed during operation.
-Do not operate until the cause for the abnormality is understood, and the abnormality is corrected. - Do not operate damaged gearmotors or reducers; otherwise, injury, fire, or damage to the equipment may result. - We cannot assume any responsibility for damage or injury resulting from an unauthorized modification by a customer, as it is outside the scope of the warranty. - Dispose of gearmotor or reducer lubricant as general industrial waste. - Explosion proof motor, when measuring the insulation resistance, confirm that there is no gas or explosive vapor in the vicinity in order to prevent explosion or ignition. - Changing brake linings requires experience.
+Otherwise, burns may result. - Do not touch the terminals when measuring insulation resistance; otherwise, electric shock may result. - Do not operate the unit without a safety cover (removed during inspection) in place to shield rotating parts; otherwise loose clothing may became caught in these rotating parts and cause serious injury or death. - Promptly identify and correct, according to instructions in this maintenance manual, any abnormalities observed during operation.
+Do not operate until the cause for the abnormality is understood, and the abnormality is corrected. - Do not operate damaged gearmotors; otherwise, injury, fire, or damage to the equipment may result. - We cannot assume any responsibility for damage or injury resulting from an unauthorized modification by a customer, as it is outside the scope of the warranty. - Dispose of gearmotor lubricant as general industrial waste. - For explosion proof motor, when measuring the insulation resistance, confirm that there is no gas or explosive vapor in the vicinity in order to prevent explosion or ignition. - Changing brake linings requires experience.
 Consult with the nearest authorized service station. - Brake torque will change with operation environment and conditions, the condition of the friction surface, and other factors.
 In particular, brake torque may not be at the prescribed level for initial operation, and after a long period of inactivity.
 In such a case turn the brake on and off under as light load as possible to contact the brake's friction surfaces.